pdil/PDColorPicker/README.md

 ## 📄 Requirements

-* iOS version 9.0 or greater
+* iOS 9.0 or greater
+* Xcode 7 or greater

 ## 💻 Installation